 This highlights the importance of instilling confidence in girls from a young age and why it is important on helping them build their resilience, self-worth and self-esteem.

 Growing up as a shy child myself, one of the biggest fears I have for my own children is that they will let their own shyness hold them back from the things they really want.
 And sometimes it absolutely does!

 There is nothing wrong with shyness.
 Kids are still learning about the big wide world ahead of them and it’s natural for that to be a little (or a lot) scary as they navigate their way through life.

-Yet as a parent, you are one of your child’s biggest and most influential role models and the things you do in their presence can have a huge impact on how they perceive themselves and others.
+Yet as a parent, you are one of your child’s biggest and most influential role models in helping them become the confident girl you hope them to be.
+And the things you do in their presence can have a huge impact on how they perceive themselves and others.

 Here are some simple habits you can adopt at home to help your daughters (and sons) to improve their self-confidence:

 No one is perfect and, we all battle with our own insecurities.
 Yet voicing these insecurities can have a huge negative impact on our child’s body image.

 That’s not to say you shouldn’t let them know that there are things that you would like to be different.
 Yet when it comes to body image, focus on the positive features and skills you have.